-The Consensus Model is a broad-based model for regulation of advanced practice registered nurses (APRNs) throughout the United States.
-The Model was developed by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN) APRN Advisory Committee, with extensive input from APRN stakeholders.
+The Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education is a broad-based model for regulation of advanced practice registered nurses (APRNs) throughout the United States.
+The model was developed by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN) APRN Advisory Committee, with extensive input from APRN stakeholders.

-- lack of common definitions relating to APRN roles.
+- lack of common definitions of APRN roles.